Spring 2022: Residency Art hub Copenhagen

 “Trauma explained for robots” by Samara Sallam, visual artist, filmmaker, performer and coder

-“Engineering Stupidity: the limits of surveillance and self-tracking” af Miguel Sicart, lektor, centerleder, Digital Design, ved IT-Universitetet i København
+“Engineering Stupidity: the limits of surveillance and self-tracking” by Miguel Sicart, Associate Professor, Head of Centre, Digital Design, at the IT University of Copenhagen

-“All models are wrong, but some are useful — On the myth of an all-seeing algorithmic eye (What do “they” know about us, and who are “they”?)” by Irina Shklovski, Professor in Human-Centered Computing at The University of Copenhagen
+“All models are wrong, but some are useful — On the myth of an all-seeing algorithmic eye (What do “they” know about us and who are “they”?)” by Irina Shklovski, Professor of Human-Centered Computing at the University of Copenhagen

-The seminar was done with The Danish Society of Engineers (IDA) and supported by The Danish Arts Foundation.
+The seminar was organised with the Danish Society of Engineers (IDA) and supported by the Danish Arts Foundation.